HendelCuartas/react-search/README.md

-# react-boilerplate
+# react-search
-React Project Setup (stylus, Babel).
+Personal project.
 Note that all dependencies that you include should be included manually when configuring your project.

 # Install